solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 ## New Terminology

-* SilentRepairMode - when validators restart in this new mode, they will talk with each other to find the highest oc slot and repair all necessary blocks.
+* SilentRepairMode - when validators restart in this new mode, they will talk with each other to find the highest optimistically confirmed slot and repair all necessary blocks.
 To improve speed and guarantee simplicity, Turbine, vote, and new block generation are paused in this mode.